9 Best John Cusack Movies You Must See

 8. Being John Malkovich (1999)

 “Malkovich”!
 That name becomes sort of war cry for this wildly original film in which the great actor John Malkovich has people wandering around his brain.
-Cusack is in fine form as a lowly office worker who goes through a door and finds himself in a small room that will eventually deposit him in a The brain and mind of actor John Malkovich.
-A role like this requires a huge leap of faith from the actors, they must go with you heart and soul, and Spike Jonze worked miracles with the cast, especially Cusack and Malkovich.
+Cusack is in fine form as a lowly office worker who goes through a door and finds himself in a small room that will eventually deposit him in The brain and mind of actor John Malkovich.
+A role like this requires a huge leap of faith from the actors; they must go with their heart and soul, and Spike Jonze worked miracles with the cast, especially Cusack and Malkovich.
 You can sense the gifted acted gave himself over to his Director and the script in every way, ending up with one of his best performances.

 Read More: Best Frances Mcdormand Movies and TV Shows